 In addition, there are other companies developing biologic therapies for the treatment of other anemia indications that we may also seek to pursue in the future, including anemia of MDS.
-For example, Acceleron Pharma Inc., in partnership with Celgene Corporation, is in Phase 3 development of protein therapeutic candidates to treat anemia and associated complications in patients with \(\mathbb{B}\)-thalassemia and MDS, and has received orphan drug status from the EMA and FDA for these indications.
+For example, Acceleron Pharma Inc., in partnership with Celgene Corporation ("Celgene"), is in Phase 3 development of protein therapeutic candidates to treat anemia and associated complications in patients with &-thalassemia and MDS, and has received orphan drug status from the EMA and FDA for these indications.
+Celgene announced in July 2018 that it plans to submit a marketing approval application for luspatercept in the U.S. and European Union ("EU") in the first half of 2019.
 There may also be new therapies for renal-related diseases that could limit the market or level of reimbursement available for roxadustat if and when it is commercialized.

 In China, biosimilars of epoetin alfa are offered by Chinese pharmaceutical companies such as EPIAO marketed by 3SBio Inc. as well as more than 15 other local manufacturers.
 We may also face competition by HIF-PH inhibitors from other companies such as Akebia, Bayer, and GSK, which was authorized by the SDA to conduct trials in China to support its ex-China regulatory filings.
+Furthermore, while it is too early to understand how the SDA will implement its recently approved guidelines to allow multinational companies to use their ex-China clinical data in their NDAs in China, these guidelines could in theory allow competitors to accelerate their NDA applications in China.
 Akebia announced in December 2015 that it has entered into a development and commercialization partnership with Mitsubishi Tanabe Pharmaceutical Corporation for its HIF-PH inhibitor vadadustat in Japan, Taiwan, South Korea, India, and certain other countries in Asia, and announced in April 2017 an expansion of their U.S. collaboration with Otsuka to add markets, including China.
 3SBio Inc. also announced in 2016 its plan on beginning a Phase 1 clinical trial of a HIF-PH inhibitor for the China market.

 The introduction of biosimilar ESAs into the market in the U.S. may occur by the time roxadustat enters the market and may alter the competitive and pricing landscape of anemia therapy in DD-CKD patients under the end stage renal disease bundle.
-The patents for Amgen's epoetin alfa, EPOGEN, expired in 2004 in the European Union ("EU"), and the final material patents in the U.S. expired in May 2015.
+The patents for Amgen's epoetin alfa, EPOGEN, expired in 2004 in the EU, and the final material patents in the U.S. expired in May 2015.
 Several biosimilar versions of currently marketed ESAs are available for sale in the EU, China and other territories.
-In the U.S., a few ESA biosimilars are currently under development or regulatory review, including Retacrit® (epoetin zeta), marketed by Pfizer in Europe and for which Pfizer resubmitted a Biologics License Application ("BLA") after receiving a complete response letter ("CRL") from the FDA denying approval of its BLA submitted in October 2015.
-While FDA's Advisory Committee recommended approving the BLA in May 2017, FDA issued another CRL on June 22, 2017.
-Sandoz, a division of Novartis, markets Binocrit® (epoetin alfa) in Europe and plans to file a biosimilar BLA in 2017 in the U.S.
+In the U.S., a few ESA biosimilars are currently under development or regulatory review.
+For example, the FDA approved Pfizer's Biologics License Application ("BLA") for Retacrit® (epoetin zeta) in May 2018 that has been marketed by Pfizer in Europe.
+Sandoz, a division of Novartis, markets Binocrit ® (epoetin alfa) in Europe and plans to file a biosimilar BLA in the U.S.